 Children return to their sleeping position, face down and no looking, but lots of snoring!
 The teacher creeps around and touches one child who shouts out “Wake Up Sleepy!”
 Do this a few times then try a variant.

-Variant 1: if it's a girl's voice they don't move, if it's a boy's voice they “wake up”.
-This won't be so easy with preschool children, but that can add to the fun.
-If it's too difficult, use a high voice and a low voice.
+if it’s a girl’s voice they don’t move, if it’s a boy’s voice they “wake up”.
+This won’t be so easy with preschool children, but that can add to the fun.
+If it’s too difficult, use a high voice and a low voice.

 Variant 2 is for the teacher to pick one child who then hides before calling out “Wake up Sleepy!”
 Children jump up and must call out the name of the missing child.
 They only have ten seconds to guess, you count down from 10 to 0.
 If no one has guessed, help them by asking, “Is it Juan?
 Is it Sasha?”
 Children then return to their sleeping position and a different child hides and calls out “Wake up Sleepy!”

 More daily routine verbs

 Verbs: brush your teeth, wash your face, eat your breakfast, go outside

 Introduce these verbs briefly with miming games.
 Play Simon Says, but with these verbs rather than body parts.
 Rather than using “Simon says”, use the phrase “Wake up Sleepy and…verb”.
 “Wake up Sleepy and brush your teeth.”
 Children all mime brushing their teeth.
 “Wake up Sleepy and go outside”.
 Children go to the wall or mime popping up out of a marmot burrow.
 “Wash your face.”
 Oops!
 Any child miming face washing sits down for a turn, as the command was not preceded by “Wake up Sleepy.”
 With 3-year-old children you’ll have to help them by miming yourself when they are supposed to mime, and not miming when they shouldn’t.

 Don’t make preschool children lose, it upsets them.
 Play as a non-competitive group game.